Sudan Tribune: Plural news and views on Sudan

-September 5, 2018 (JUBA) - South Sudan expects to reach peak oil output of 350,000 barrels per day (bpd) by mid-2019 as production ramps up at fields that were off line due to violence, the country’s petroleum minister, Ezekiel Lol Gatkouth said Thursday.
+September 5, 2018 (JUBA) - South Sudan expects to reach peak oil output of 350,000 barrels per day (bpd) by mid-2019 as production ramps up at fields that were offline due to violence, the country’s petroleum minister, Ezekiel Lol Gatkouth said Thursday.

 - South Sudan’s petroleum minister Ezekiel Gatkouth makes opening remarks at the Oil and Power conference in Juba, October 16, 2017 (APO)

-South Sudan seceded from Sudan in 2011 when output peaked at 350,000 bpd, prior to outbreak of a bloody civil war two years later.
+South Sudan seceded from Sudan in 2011 when output peaked at 350,000 bpd, prior to the outbreak of a bloody civil war two years later.

 “We expect to reach the plateau again by the middle of next year,” Gatkuoth told Reuters at an oil and power event in Cape Town, South Africa.